RuoyuChen10/FaceTechnologyTool-previous/README.md

 A collection of code commonly used to process face technology.

-Note that this is not the most optimal or state-of-art demo.
+Note that this is not the most optimal or state-of-art demo, the latest version please see [https://github.com/RuoyuChen10/FaceTechnologyTool](https://github.com/RuoyuChen10/FaceTechnologyTool).